Battle of Rafa: Background

 Following their victory at the Battle of Romani on 4 August 1916, the ANZAC Mounted Division with the 5th Mounted Brigade attached and infantry in support, went onto the offensive.
 Their advance depended on the construction of a railway and a water pipeline.
 With the railhead about 40 mi away, on 23 December 1916, the ANZAC Mounted Division, less the 2nd Light Horse Brigade but with the Imperial Camel Corps Brigade attached, occupied El Arish during day-long fighting at the Battle of Magdhaba.
 Meanwhile, the 52nd (Lowland) Division, having marched from Romani, established a garrison at El Arish and began to fortify the town on the Mediterranean Sea, 30 mi from the railhead.

 El Arish was 90 mi by road from the nearest British base, at Kantara, on the Suez Canal, initially making resupply difficult.
 The arrival of the Royal Navy on 22 December, quickly followed by the first stores on 24 December, meant that during the next fortnight the important Egyptian Expeditionary Force (EEF) forward base grew quickly as 1,500 tons of supplies arrived by ship.
 Supplies of all kinds were unloaded by the Egyptian Labour Corps and distributed by the Egyptian Camel Transport Corps.
 Vitally important, the supply activities at El Arish were protected by the infantry garrison and ground-based artillery, supported by the navy.
-On 4 January 1917, the first construction train arrived at El Arish, but it was sometime before the railway, with its vast capacity to support the development of infrastructure and the supply of large garrisons, was fully developed.
+On 4 January 1917, the first construction train arrived at El Arish, but it was some time before the railway, with its vast capacity to support the development of infrastructure and the supply of large garrisons, was fully developed.

 General Sir Archibald Murray, the commander of the EEF, was keen to complete the advance across the north of the Sinai, to put pressure on the southern Ottoman army.
 Believing an attack would compel Ottoman forces to abandon their desert bases and outposts on the Egyptian Sinai Peninsula, he ordered an advance from El Arish to Rafa, a distance of 27 mi, to begin as soon as possible.